Abhinav271828/monsoon22-NCM/Wk2/01Aug.md

 * the computational level – a specification of the input and output of the system.
 * the algorithmic level – a high-level model of the problem.
-* the implementation level – how neural networks actually accomplish the task
+* the implementation level – how neural networks actually accomplish the task.

 This can be illustrated by the examples of vision and memory.